RyanCCollins/hacksmiths-app/README.md

 v1.0 - Stay tuned for announcements regarding version 1.0!

 ## Troubleshooting
 If for some reason, you run into issues installing, it's likely due to cocoapods.
 What cocoapods does is it manages package dependencies for the project.
-You need to make sure that you upen the .xcworkspace project because that is a requirement of cocoapods.
+You need to make sure that you open the .xcworkspace project because that is a requirement of cocoapods.

 If you still have difficulties, please see the [CocoaPods troubleshooting guide](https://guides.cocoapods.org/using/troubleshooting.html)